NavaneethRaj17/Demand-Supply-Dynamic-Pricing/README.md

   * cost data
   * customer segmentation data
   * real-time market data
-The dataset utilised has been uploaded in the repository under Assets folder.
+The dataset utilised has been uploaded in the repository.

 # Libraries Employed
     * Numpy